 Because of Rantizo’s unique business model, collaboration among Rantizo, agronomists and farmers is key.
 Here’s how it works: A licensed and certified Rantizo contractor leverages crop and field data established by the agronomist’s or farmer’s agricultural data platforms.
 From there, the contractor can deliver inputs precisely when and where they’re needed.
 If a contractor runs into issues, Rantizo can use that real-life data to vet the project and help the contractor develop an action plan, setting them up for success with their own customers.

-Adapting to challenges
+Adapting to foliar application challenges

 “Once you get there and see all these things you don’t know until you are on the ground, that’s where it gets fun.
 We were doing something that nobody’s done before.
-Even after all the time we spent optimizing our equipment before coming out to the field, it took us a day to figure out all of the logistics, but once we did, we were ready to rock and roll,” said Cantu.
+Even after all the time we spent optimizing our equipment before coming out to the field, it took us a day to figure out all the logistics, but once we did, we were ready to rock and roll,” said Cantu.

 Initially, the team applied the biologicals across a single 153-acre tomato field, but Crum quickly understood how the technology could significantly reduce manual labor across the thousands of acres of tomato crops the farm was growing.

 “Before they see it in action, producers are skeptical of how this little thing [drone] can benefit them,” said Cantu.
-“But when they start looking at the data and understand that they can more precisely target specific areas or fields, conduct site-specific application at the right place at the right time and not have to drive a sprayer rig through the field, they understand how this technology can make them more efficient.
+“But when they start looking at the data and understand that they can more precisely target specific areas or fields, conduct site-specific foliar application at the right place at the right time and not have to drive a sprayer rig through the field, they understand how this technology can make them more efficient.
 That is very powerful!”

 Cantu especially sees the benefit in drone swarming.
-“I think Rantizo complements those who are using precision ag technologies quite a bit,” said Cantu.
-“You can accurately target a certain area with an application that’s less susceptible to drift.
+“I think Rantizo complements those who are using precision agriculture technologies quite a bit,” said Cantu.
+“You can accurately target a certain area with a foliar application that’s less susceptible to drift.
 You don’t need a helicopter to drift it because you are right on top of the crop.
 And even if you don’t reduce the amount of product you apply, you’re using it more efficiently because you are applying exactly how much the crop needs, where and when it needs to be applied.”

 To schedule Rantizo drone application services for your farm or operation, visit rantizo.com/services.